-Alice Carse is an experienced advocate who is often instructed to appear against more senior counsel.
-Her clients include multinational companies in the insurance, construction, transport, banking and retail sectors.
-Alice specialises in:
+Alice Carse is an experienced advocate whose clients include multinational companies in the insurance, constructing, transport and banking sectors.
+She specialises in:

 ‘A brilliant advocate for industrial relations work.’ - Employment, Legal 500 2019